-We have entered into lease agreements for our laboratory, manufacturing and office spaces.
-On January 1, 2019, we adopted ASC 842 - Leases.
-Pursuant to ASC 842, all of our leases outstanding on January 1, 2019 continued to be classified as operating leases.
-With the adoption of ASC 842, we recorded an operating lease right-of-use asset of \$1.1 million and an operating lease liability of \$1.4 million on the condensed consolidated balance sheet.
+The Company accounts for its lease agreements in accordance with FASB ASC Topic 842, Leases ("ASC 842").
 Right-of-use lease assets represent our right to use the underlying asset during the lease term and the lease obligations represent our commitment to make lease payments arising from the lease.
 Right-of-use lease assets and obligations were recognized based on the present value of remaining lease payments over the lease term.
 As the Company's lease agreements do not provide an implicit rate and as the Company does not have any external borrowings, we have used an estimated incremental borrowing rate based on the information available at lease commencement in determining the present value of lease payments.
 Operating lease expense is recognized on a straight-line basis over the lease term.
 Variable lease expense is recognized in the period in which the obligation for the payment is incurred.
-The Company adopted the new lease standard as of the effective date of January 1, 2019, with no restatement of prior periods or cumulative adjustment to retained earnings.
-Upon adoption, the Company took advantage of the transition package of practical expedients permitted within ASC 842, which allowed the Company not to reassess previous accounting conclusions around whether arrangements were, or contained, leases, as well as to carry forward both the historical classification of leases and the treatment of initial direct costs for existing leases.
-In addition, the Company also has made an accounting policy election to exclude leases with an initial term of twelve months or less from its balance sheet and to account for lease and non-lease components of its operating leases as a singl
+In addition, the Company also has made an accounting policy election to exclude leases with an initial term of twelve months or less from its balance sheet and to account for lease and non-lease components of its operating leases as a single component.